 To celebrate and promote the exceptional work of young scholars, KCGH awards the following prizes:

-€500 to two recent bachelor’s or master’s graduates who have written an innovative and impactful thesis on a global health theme.
+€500 for two recent graduates (bachelor’s or master’s students) who have written an innovative and impactful thesis on a global health topic.

-€1000 to a recent PhD graduate who has made significant contributions to new insights in global health, to be used for further professional development, such as continuing the work in their thesis, attending training, consulting experts, or supporting activities to obtain project funding.
+€1000 for a recent PhD graduate who has made a significant contribution to new insights in global health, to be used for further professional development.
+This could include continuing the work from their dissertation, attending training sessions, consulting experts, or supporting activities to obtain project funding.

-€500 for the best master's or bachelor's thesis focused on a topic within Global Child Health, in collaboration with the Expertise Group Global Child Health.
+€500 for the best bachelor’s or master’s thesis focused on a topic within Global Child Health, in collaboration with the Expertisegroep Global Child Health.

 Contact